 If you were at a point where you were ready to finalize your divorce before the COVID-19 pandemic and shelter-in-place order, and now feel unsure about how to move forward, schedule a remote prove-up hearing.
 Although courts are primarily closed to non-emergency matters, the courts are still running.
 Judges are still conducting hearings, issuing rulings, and entering orders.
 They are just working remotely like most of the rest of us.
 Don’t think that just because a shelter-in-place order has been issued, that your case cannot move forward and that you cannot actually finalize your divorce.
 In fact, you absolutely can move forward with finalizing your divorce by setting up a remote prove-up hearing.
 If anything, these virtual hearings may prove to be a more convenient and easier process than an actual in-person hearing.

-Here is a video guide to help prepare you for a remote hearing.
+Here is a video guide to help prepare you for a remote prove-up hearing.

 Remote Prove-up Hearings are Available by Mutual Consent